 - CRYPTO IRA

 Disclosure: Our content does not constitute financial advice.
 Speak to your financial advisor.
 We may earn money from companies reviewed.
 Learn more

 If your company offers a SIMPLE IRA (or if you are considering establishing a SIMPLE for your organization) and you want to see if it is possible to add alternative investments such as physical precious metals, you have come to the right place.

 SIMPLE IRAs are not a very common retirement plan offering, and are an interesting blend between more common employer-sponsored plans and Traditional IRAs.
-This page will cover what a SIMPLE IRA is, how they compare and differ from other retirement plans, how precious metals investing works, and how you can safeguard your retirement assets against stock market, currency collapse and other economic uncertainties.
+This page will cover what a SIMPLE IRA is, and how this type of retirement account measures up to other popular tax-advantaged accounts like 401(k)s, currency collapse and other economic uncertainties.

 SIMPLE is an acronym for Savings Incentive Match Plan for Employees, and is the common name for this type of tax-deferred employer provided retirement savings vehicle.
 The SIMPLE IRA was designed to encourage smaller employers (100 or fewer employees) to provide retirement plans for workers while avoiding the complicated setup process of larger benefits packages.
 One of the primary benefits of a SIMPLE IRA, for instance, is that they do not fall under the guidelines of the Employee Retirement Income Security Act (ERISA), and thereby avoiding a lot of paperwork and administrative costs.